-Students are enrolled in the SOAR Student Assistance program for 24 hours, 7 days a week assistance in dealing with academic pressures, relationship or family issues, financial problems, substance abuse, depression or anxiety.
-All calls are confidential.
-SOAR enrollment also includes assistance for the family of enrolled students.
+Students are able to seek assistance in dealing with academic pressures, relationship or family issues, financial problems, substance abuse, depression or anxiety.
+Please contact your Student Affairs representative for a referral.

 An open-door policy, with the faculty and staff available to assist students, is in effect.
 Students are encouraged to meet with their instructors to discuss any academic concerns.
 Campus Directors, Program Directors or Instructors are available to provide individual assistance to students with academic needs.